-4 A credit needs determination also would be performed if the appropriate agency determines that there is no reasonably available data that permits the agency to determine the bank's statewide loanto-deposit ratio. communities served by the bank's interstate branches could be subject to sanctions under section 109.
+4 A credit needs determination also would be performed if the appropriate agency determines that there is no reasonably available data that permits the agency to determine the bank's statewide loan-to-deposit ratio.

-Section 106 of the Gramm-Leach-Bliley Act of 1999 (GLBA), Public Law 106-102, 113 Stat.
-1338 (November 12, 1999), amends section 109 by changing the definition of an "interstate branch" to include any branch of a bank controlled by an out-of-State bank holding company (as defined in section 2(o)(7) of the Bank Holding Company Act of 1956 (BHC Act)).
+Section 106 of the Gramm-Leach-Bliley Act of 1999 (GLBA), Pub.
+L. 106-102, 113 Stat.
+1338 (November 12, 1999), amends section 109 by changing the definition of an "interstate branch" to include any branch of a bank controlled by an out-of-State bank holding company (as defined in section 2(0)(7) of the Bank Holding Company Act of 1956 (BHC Act)).
 This joint final rule conforms the Agencies' uniform regulations to the GLBA amendment.